top of page

 It is about the model.

-Two different boot models from the same manufacturer can behave very differently.
-They may use different plastics, different cuff heights, different shell architecture, different hinge positions, different liners, different closure systems, different wall thicknesses, and different design intentions.
+Two different boot models from the same manufacturer can behave very differently because of plastic, cuff height, shell architecture, hinge position, liner, closure system, wall thickness and intended use.

 So the question is not: